 Since its founding in 2004, Opsona has validated and developed a series of exciting new drug candidates and strategies which modulate the human innate immune system.
 We are located in Dublin, Ireland.

-Our aim is to deliver tomorrow's treatments from today's cutting edge research.
+Our research Our aim is to deliver tomorrow's treatments from today's cutting edge research.
 We are developing a unique and advanced range of drugs to treat and prevent autoimmune and inflammatory diseases as well as technology for cancers and infectious diseases.

 We have developed OPN-305, an antibody to inhibit TLR2-mediated inflammation, which is now at the clinical testing phase.